 - Snip the J molding so that it is approximately two inches longer than the overall width of the window you are working on.
 You need to cut a notch that is one inch in the ends of the J molding.
 You can use a utility knife to do this.

 - Install the snipped J molding along the bottom of the window.
-Roofing nails should be hammered in every eight inches.
+Roofing nails should be hammered every eight inches.
 Continue cutting J molding for the remaining sides of the window and continue the process of nailing them.

 - Place the siding where you want it, and mark it a quarter inch from the edge.

 - Measure from the locking tab to the J channel.
-Be sure to subtract one-quarter inch from your measurements.
+Be sure to subtract a one-quarter inch from your measurements.

 - Continue the process until you have finished the window.

-Tools You Will Need for the Job
+Tools You Will Need For the Job

-You will need a utility knife along with a measuring tape to complete this job.
+You will need a utility knife and a measuring tape to complete this job.
 You will also need one-inch roofing nails in addition to under sill trim.
 Other items that will come in handy include safety gear, a hammer, and a straight edge.
 Learning how to install vinyl siding around windows can provide you with a long list of benefits to take advantage of.
 Working with vinyl can be easy if you know what you are doing.
 Contact Window Tech Windows and Doors to learn more details.